Frequently Asked Questions

 What will I receive if I qualify for the W&L Promise?

-Students who qualify for the W&L Promise will receive, at minimum, a grant equal to the full cost of tuition at W&L. In addition, families who qualify for the W&L Promise will also receive total financial aid packages consisting of grant and Work-Study awards, which, in combination, with the W&L Promise, will meet their full demonstrated need.
+Students who qualify for the W&L Promise will receive, at minimum, a grant equal to the full cost of tuition at W&L. In addition, families who qualify for the W&L Promise will also receive total financial aid offers consisting of grant and Work-Study, which, in combination, with the W&L Promise, will meet their full demonstrated need.

 Do I need to reapply each year to qualify for the W&L Promise?